 Currently, the application is built to support the energy and carbon emissions estimations for Compute, Storage, Networking and Memory usage types.
 For the purpose of this documentation, these should be considered “known” usage types.
 Per cloud provider, there is a unique list of services and usage types that we intentionally classify as “Unsupported”.
 Some of these we do not intend to estimate energy usage, (i.e. Refunds, or License fees).

 There are, however, a number of billing line items that may not meet the criteria to be classified with a high degree of confidence as compute, storage, networking or memory - despite us having confidence there is energy and carbon emissions associated with them.
 This can be the case with higher level managed services where we have little information about the underlying infrastructure provisioned.
 For these line items, we have developed an approach that estimates energy and carbon emissions using usage amount (GCP, Azure) or cost (AWS) as a proxy.
 For each of these line items we identify the best fit known usage type by looking at the service and usage unit, then use the average kilowatt-hour per dollar of that best fit usage type to calculate the energy, using the line item’s usage amount or cost depending on the cloud provider.

 For each “known” usage type, we dynamically build the average kilowatt-hour per usage amount (or cost for AWS) for each unique service and usage unit combination, then multiply that by the usage amount (or cost for AWS) for any unknown rows.
-We also track the totals to be used for unknown rows that do not match a known service and usage unit combination.
 Here are these steps in more detail, using GCP services and usage units as an example:

 - For known usage rows, track usageAmount and kilowattHour per service and usage unit, accumulating the values.
 The result looks something like this: